 If you haven’t picked up on it by now, muffins are kind of an obsession of mine.

-I’ve shared quite a few muffin recipes, but some of my top favorites are Nutella Muffins, Pumpkin Chocolate Chip Muffins, classic Chocolate Banana Muffins, and Apple Cinnamon Zucchini Muffins when I’m telling myself to be healthy (shh…they’re not healthy.
+I’ve shared quite a few muffin recipes, but some of my top favorites are Nutella Muffins, Pumpkin Chocolate Chip Muffins, classic Double Chocolate Banana Muffins, and Apple Cinnamon Zucchini Muffins when I’m telling myself to be healthy (shh…they’re not healthy.
 Maybe healthier, but not healthy).

 I first made these French Breakfast Puffs in 2010 and was so impressed with how easy they are to make.
 You don’t need a mixer, just a spoon and a whisk, and you likely have everything on hand to make them right now.